-- For most metrics based on 2015 to 2016 data or 2017 to 2018 data, the prevalence of ideal levels of health behaviors and health factors was higher in US adolescents than in US adults.
-The exceptions are diet and physical activity (PA), for which prevalence of ideal levels in adolescents was lower than in adults. - Based on 2015 to 2016 and 2016 to 2017 data, among US children 12 to 19 years of age, the prevalence (unadjusted) of ideal levels of cardiovascular health behaviors and factors varied from 0% for the healthy diet pattern (0 in 100 US children meets at least 4 of the 5 dietary components) to >85% for the smoking, blood pressure (BP), and fasting glucose/HbA1c metrics. - Among US adults from 2015 to 2016 and 2017 to 2018, the age-standardized prevalence of ideal levels of cardiovascular health behaviors and factors varied from <1% for Healthy Diet Score to up to 80% for never having smoked or being a former smoker who has quit for >12 months.
+- For most metrics based on 2017 to 2018 data, the prevalence of ideal levels of health behaviors and health factors was higher in US adolescents than in US adults.
+The exception is diet, for which prevalence of ideal levels in adolescents was lower than in adults. - Based on 2017 to 2018 data, among US children 12 to 19 years of age, the prevalence of ideal levels of cardiovascular health behaviors and factors varied from 0% for the healthy diet pattern (0 in 100 US children meets at least 4 of the 5 dietary components) to >89% for the smoking and blood pressure (BP) metrics. - Among US adults from 2017 to 2018, the age-standardized prevalence of ideal levels of cardiovascular health behaviors and factors varied from <1% for Healthy Diet Score to up to 80% for never having smoked or being a former smoker who has quit for >12 months.